Get help paying for college

 Apply for financial aid

 Financial aid can make paying for college more manageable.
-Eligibilty for financial aid is determined by the amount of financial need you have when you fill out the Free Application for Federal Student Aid (FAFSA) Form.
+Eligibility for financial aid is determined by the amount of financial need you have when you fill out the Free Application for Federal Student Aid (FAFSA) Form.

 File the FAFSA